transmute-industries/draft-ietf-spice-charter/charter.md

 ### In-Scope

-The work of the SPICE WG aligns JWT and CWT registered claim names for use with the 'Three Party Model' as introduced by W3C's 'Verifiable Credentials Data Model v2.0' specification (https://www.w3.org/TR/vc-data-model-2.0/).
+The work of the SPICE WG aligns JWT and CWT registered claim names for use with the 'Three Role Model' as introduced by W3C's 'Verifiable Credentials Data Model v2.0' specification (https://w3c.github.io/vc-data-model/#roles).

-The SPICE WG will develop a framework in support of the 'Three Party Model', selective disclosure, and unlinkability.
+The SPICE WG will develop a framework in support of the 'Three Role Model', selective disclosure, and unlinkability.
 The framework will provide an architecture that enables consistent application of JOSE and COSE, similar to the work done in https://datatracker.ietf.org/doc/html/draft-ietf-rats-eat-21#name-eat-as-a-framework and https://datatracker.ietf.org/doc/draft-ietf-jose-json-web-proof.
 The intent is also to apply lessons learned from the development of W3C's 'Securing Verifiable Credentials using JOSE and COSE' specification (https://www.w3.org/TR/vc-jose-cose), and extend them to non JSON-LD based payloads, specifically CWT Claim Sets, or other CBOR data structures.
 <!--based on complementary work conducted in JOSE, COSE, and OAUTH, if possible. -->

 Leveraging COSE enables reuse of valuable extensions, such as transparency service inclusion proofs, as defined in https://datatracker.ietf.org/doc/draft-ietf-cose-merkle-tree-proofs/ and counter signatures as defined in https://datatracker.ietf.org/doc/html/rfc9338.
-Both definitions are helpful building blocks for scenarios involving multiple parties that consume and produce credentials using the "Three Party Model".
+Both definitions are helpful building blocks for scenarios involving multiple parties that consume and produce credentials using the "Three Role Model".
 Examples include credential endorsement by third parties, credential trustworthiness via remote attestation evidence appraisal for issuers, or credential transparency via notarization.

 ### Out-of-Scope